Sudan's central bank launches foreign currency auctions | Business

 Sudan's central bank launches foreign currency auctions

+Sudan's central bank is launching a system of foreign currency auctions as part of its flexible but managed floatation of the Sudanese pound, it said on Thursday.
+The new system, which would apply only to importers, comes as the official and black market rates have begun to widen slightly over the past month after being brought in line by a devaluation in February.

-Sudan's central bank is launching a system of foreign currency auctions as part of its flexible but managed floatation of the Sudanese pound, it said in a statement on Thursday.
+Sudan's central bank is launching a system of foreign currency auctions as part of its flexible but managed floatation of the Sudanese pound, it said on Thursday.

-Sudanese banks and exchange bureaus have bought foreign currency worth $1.2 billion since a devaluation in February that brought the official rate in line with the black market, it added.
+The new system, which would apply only to importers, comes as the official and black market rates have begun to widen slightly over the past month after being brought in line by a devaluation in February.
+"It is still too early to judge the results of the macroeconomic policy, including the unification of the exchange rate," the bank said in a statement.

+On Thursday, a dollar fetched 420 Sudanese pounds on the black market, compared to the official rate of almost 410 Sudanese pounds.
+Currency traders say that part of the reason for the widening is importers resorting to the black market when banks are unable to provide sufficient foreign currency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)